-It may, despite apparently suggestive synonyms or morphological Similarities do not match the varieties Albanella.
+Despite apparently suggesting synonyms or morphological No similarities with the varieties Albanella.
 Biancame.
 Douradinha.
 Maceratino.
 Passerina.
 Coda di Volpe Bianca.
 Damaschino.
 Erbaluce.
 Fernão Pires.
 Macabeo.
 Sémillon.
 Trbljan.
-Trebbiano Spoletino or the many others Trebbiano varieties be confused.
-According to DNA analysis there is a genetic link with the species alionza, as well as one Parent-offspring relationship with the leader Garganega, As a small-berry sport applies Procanico (Umbria).
+Trebbiano Spoletino or the numerous others Trebbiano varieties be confused.
+According to DNA analysis there is a genetic connection with the variety alionza, as well as a Parent-offspring relationship with the leading variety Garganega, As a small berry sport applies Procanico (Umbria).
 A mutation is Ugni Blanc à Feuille Decoupée (Ugni Blanc à Feuilles Persilées).
-Trebbiano Toscano was crossing partner of the new breeds Chenel.
+Trebbiano Toscano was a crossing partner of the new varieties Chenel.
 Folignan.
 Manzoni Rosa.
 Nouvelle.
 Select and Vidal Blanc,

-As the name suggests, the variety comes from the Tuscany where she was from the agronomist Giovanni Soderini (1526-1596) in his posthumously published work in 1600 together with a Malvasia (probably Malvasia Bianca Lunga ) was mentioned as the most common varieties of the region.
-Already in the 14th century Trebbiano Toscano was introduced in France and is known there as Ugni Blanc.
-The medium to late-ripening, high-yielding vine is resistant to the real mildew and Botrytis but prone to downy mildew and eutypa dieback, It produces rather low-alcohol, acid-rich white wines with a neutral taste, which is ideal for distillation suitable.
-The variety is represented worldwide under different names.
+As the name suggests, the variety comes from the Tuscany, where they are from the agronomist Giovanni Soderini (1526-1596) in his work published in 1600 posthumously together with a Malvasia (probably Malvasia Bianca Lunga ) was mentioned as the most common variety in the region.
+Trebbiano Toscano was introduced to France in the 14th century and is known there as Ugni Blanc.
+The medium to late ripening, productive vine is resistant to real ones mildew and Botrytis, however prone to downy mildew and eutypa dieback, It produces rather low-alcohol, acid-rich white wines with a neutral taste, which are excellent for distillation suitable.
+The variety is represented worldwide under various names.

 In Italy becomes the variety in the regions Abruzzo.
 Emilia-Romagna.
 Lazio.
 Lombardy.
 Sardinia.
 Tuscany.
 Umbria and Veneto grown.
-She is licensed there in numerous DOC / DOCG white wines.
-That's among other things Aprilia.
+It is approved in numerous DOC / DOCG white wines.
+These include Aprilia.
 Arborea.
 Bianco Capena.
 Bianco di Custoza.
 Bianco di Pitigliano.
 Capriano del Colle.
 Colli Albani.
 Chianti.
 Est!
 Est !!
 Est !!! di Montefiascone.
 Frascati.
 Gambellara. lugana.
 Maremma Toscana.
 Montecompatri-Colonna.
 Monteregio di Massa Marittima. montescudaio.
 Orcia.
 Parrina.
 Romagna.
 Soave.
-Torgiano and Trebbiano d'Abruzzo, The Italian cultivation area amounts to 22.702 hectares with decreasing trend (in the year 2000 it was 39.447 hectares).
+Torgiano and Trebbiano d'Abruzzo, The Italian acreage is 22,702 hectares with a downward trend (in 2000 it was 39,447 hectares).

-To France It was first in the 14th century from Italy during the papacy in Avignon in the first Provence and in Languedoc and later in the départements Charente and Charente-Maritime in Southwest France introduced.
-But their name rarely appears on a label, because it forms under the name Ugni Blanc mainly the basis for the Armagnac and under the name Saint-Émilion for the cognac, but is also used among other things for the country wines Côtes de Gascogne used.
-The French acreage amounts to 83.2445 hectares with decreasing tendency (in 2000 it was 90.341 hectares).
+To France It was first brought to Italy from the 14th century during the papacy in Avignon Provence and in Languedoc and later in the departments Charente and Charente-Maritime in Southwest France introduced.
+However, her name rarely appears on a label, because under the name Ugni Blanc it mainly forms the basis for the Armagnac and under the name Saint-Émilion for the cognac, but is also used for the country wines Cotes de Gascogne used.
+The French acreage is 83.2445 hectares with a decreasing tendency (in 2000 it was 90.341 hectares).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012